Skip to content

 Name Type Description Default

-An edge to get the IoU value for.
+The node to get the mask for.

 required